Common Room vs Clay

 • Are you looking to consolidate your GTM stack into one platform, or to layer a workflow tool on top of existing subscriptions?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Common Room is built for software companies with product-led, community-led, or developer-led growth motions.
 It captures buying signals from 50+ native integrations (product usage, community engagement on Slack and GitHub, social activity, job changes, and website visits) and unifies them into a single profile through its Person360 identity resolution engine.

 Its AI agent suite, RoomieAI, automates account research, prospect prioritization, and personalized outreach.
 Common Room works well for teams that need to surface dark-funnel signals that traditional databases miss.
-However, its Starter plan caps at 35,000 contacts and 2 seats, key features like product activity and phone enrichment are add-ons, and pricing for the Team and Enterprise tiers isn't published.
+However, its Starter plan caps at 35,000 contacts and 2 seats, key features like product activity and phone enrichment are add-ons, and pricing for the Team and Enterprise tiers is not published.

 Both platforms help GTM teams find, enrich, and engage buyers.
 But neither owns the underlying B2B data at scale.
 Common Room aggregates signals from connected sources and third-party enrichment providers.
 Clay waterfalls across a marketplace of external databases.
 When the quality and completeness of the data itself is the bottleneck, both platforms inherit the limitations of their sources.

-ZoomInfo is an all-in-one AI GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.

 That data foundation fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 This captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.